Tonnanto/BasicQuests/src/main/resources/quest_generation/README.md

     - Don't have duplicate options within a list of options
     - Don't use negative values!

-#### What you CAN NOT do:
+#### What you CANNOT do:
 - Add new quest types
 - Add new quests within a quest type

 #### What you CAN do
 - Disable specific quests or entire quest types
 - Change the reward value of specific quests or entire quest types
-- Change the probability of newly generated quests being of a specific quest of certain quest type
+- Change the probability for new quests to be of a certain quest type
 - Disable certain items in reward generation
 - Change the value of specific item rewards